anras5/anras.github.io/content/posts/go-docker.md

 	return mux
 }
 ```
-We declare a new function that returns an `http.Handler` that will be used in a second in `main.go`.
+We declare a new function that returns an `http.Handler` that will be used in a second in the `main.go`.
 In this function we declare an endpoint that will accept GET requests and when called, the provided function will run.
 In Go, functions that will run when a request is made accept two parameters:
 1. writer - we will write a response to the writer
 2. request - we can get data from the user
 Inside the function we write a string to the writer.
 At the end of the function we return created router.
-Let's now use it in `cmd/api/main.go`:
+Let's now use it in the `cmd/api/main.go`:
 ```go
 package main